CAASPP Update, Issue 215California Assessment of Student Performance and Progress (CAASPP) email update, July 19, 2017.

 Student Score Reports in Spanish

 We are pleased to announce that the 2017 Spanish versions of the Student Score Reports for both Smarter Balanced Summative Assessments and the California Alternate Assessments are now available on the CDE CAASPP Student Score Report Information web page.

 Available—Guide to Understanding Student Score Reports

 The 2017 version of the Guide to Understanding the Student Score Report is now available for both Smarter Balanced Summative Assessments and the California Alternate Assessments.
-These guides come in both English and Spanish, with other translations coming soon.
+These guides come in both English and Spanish, with other translations.
 These documents are organized by grade level and provide information about the assessments specific to each grade level.